 If you have extra help, assign the picture-taking duties to someone else!

 CANDID SHOTS ARE GREAT!!!

-Make sure you have some extra help for your.
-It runs smoothly however dividing up the work load makes it much easier.
+Make sure you have some extra help for yours.
+It runs smoothly however dividing up the workload makes it much easier.
 The more hands and eyes the better.

 Dad's will be present for this event so there will be extra adults available

 This is the perfect event for some kids from your youth (student ministry) department....they can be a referee, help kids that need extra help or be a "fill in dad."

 Great event to ask your youth boys to help with!